IsmaInfiniteCloud/IsmaInfiniteCloud/README.md

-Feel free to reach out to me if you have any questions or want to discuss any interesting projects, especially related to Data Science and MLOps!
+Feel free to reach out if you have any questions or want to discuss any interesting projects, especially related to Data Science and MLOps!

-Looking forward to connecting with you! 😄
+Looking forward to connecting with you!